dwlknsn/TOP-odinbook/README.md

 - [ ] Add counter-cache for likes
 - [x] User can remove like from a post
 - [x] User can like a comment
-- [ ] Display likes count for comment
+- [ ] Display likes count for a comment
 - [x] User can remove like from a comment

 Comments

 - [x] User can comment on a post
 - [x] User can comment on a comment
-- [ ] Display comment count for a post (include all sub-comments)
+- [x] Display comment count for a post (include all sub-comments)
-- [ ] Add counter-cache for comments
+- [x] Add counter-cache for comments
 - [x] User can remove own comment from a post
 - [x] Comments with sub-comments are soft deleted.
 Sub-comments remain visible
 - [x] User can remove own comment from a comment